Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

    - The Microcontroller subsystem will recieve an input power signal from the Power/Circuitry subsystem.
 Therefore the Power/Circuitry subsystem will be outputting a DC power signal.
 3. Display
    - The Display subsystem will also recieve an input power signal from the Power/Circuitry subsystem.
 Therefore the Power/Circuitry subsystem will be outputting a DC power signal.
+4. PCB
+    - The PCB subsystem will be the physical integration of the Power/Circuitry subsystem.
+The Power/Circuotry subsystem will output DC power to the PCB and the PCB will distribute the power throughout to all necessary components.
+5. Case
+   - The Case and Power/Circuitry subsystems are not connected.

 ## PCB Design